liray-unendlich/vps/README.md

 <img src="docs/images/masternode_vps/end-of-installation.png" alt="installation ended" class="inline"/>

-You only have a few steps remaining to complete your masternode configuration.
+You only have a few steps remaining to complete your masternode configuration(the lines which surrounded by red lines are masternode configuration line.
+We will use this after).

 ## Finishing Wallet Configuration & Activate Masternode
 ## Configure masternode configuration files